18F/handbook/pages/general-information-and-resources/employee-resources-policies/deaf-hoh.md

   - Select your scheduled meeting in Zoom for Desktop and click **Edit**, then **Select sign language interpretation (video channels) below**.
 - During the meeting:
     - In the bottom toolbar, select **Interpretation** and select the interpreter.
+    - Select the three dots button on the interpreter’s square and click **Allow to talk**.
+Alternatively, you can find the interpreter in the **Participants** panel and click **Allow to talk** there as well.

 Visit the
 [Zoom documentation page on enabling sign language interpretation view](https://support.zoom.us/hc/en-us/articles/9513103461005-Enabling-Sign-Language-interpretation-view#h_01GFC7KAKXZZWWW1YRWWSZJ5GB:~:text=confirm%20the%20setting.-,User,-To%20enable%20or)